 - Don’t snack, just eat nutritious, unprocessed meals and make sure you hit your protein target and calories.
 See here if you don’t know what those numbers should be.

 Want 30+ whole food, high protein recipe ideas to support fat loss?

-I’ve got a recipe book that will give you a ton of ideas for delicious high protein meals.
+I’ve got a recipe book that will give you over 30 high protein ideas for delicious meals, using whole foods, no processed ingredients.